 - 42 million adults have an anxiety disorder

 - Depression is the leading cause of disability across the world

-- Half of all chronic mental illnesses begin by the age of 14
+- Half of all chronic mental health problems begin by the age of 14

-- 20 percent of teenagers nationwide suffer from a mental health condition
+- 16.5% of youth struggle with a mental health condition